-Within the new El Casco to Banning subtransmission line Segment 1 (Red Line shown on Figure C-1), a new 115 kV subtransmission line would be created within an existing SCE 220 kV ROW.
+Within the new El Casco to Banning subtransmission line Segment 1 (Red Line shown on Draft EIR Figure C-1), a new 115 kV subtransmission line would be created within an existing SCE 220 kV ROW.
 The proposed new 115 kV subtransmission line would be located in existing SCE ROW between existing 220 kV lines, which are active and generate corona discharge noise within the ROW.
 It is unlikely that the corona noise generated by the new 115 kV line would increase the overall ambient noise conditions in the immediate area of the ROW to a significant level due to the level of noise presently generated by the existing higher voltage 220 kV lines and the internal location of the proposed 115 kV line between these existing lines.

-Route Alternative Option 3 activities within the new El Casco to Banning subtransmission line Segment 2 (Grey Line shown on Figures C-1 and C-3) would result in 5.6 miles of existing 115 kV single-circuit subtransmission line to be replaced with new, higher capacity single-circuit 115 kV subtransmission line.
-Along this segment, support structures would be replaced within new and existing ROWs to increase the capacity of the new El Casco-Banning 115 kV.
+Route Alternative Option 3 activities within the new El Casco to Banning subtransmission line Segment 2 (Grey Line shown on Draft EIR Figures C-1 and C-3) would result in 5.6 miles of existing 115 kV single-circuit subtransmission line to be replaced with new, higher capacity single-circuit 115 kV subtransmission line.
+Along this segment, support structures would be replaced within new structures in existing ROWs to increase the capacity of the new El Casco-Banning 115 kV.
 In several locations along this segment, new single-circuit 115 kV line would be overbuilt on existing City of Banning distribution poles containing active electrical line.
-Therefore, receptors along this segment would be exposed to a permanent increase in corona noise over existing conditions.
+As this is a different existing 115 kV line as that located within the Proposed Project ROW, due to the similarities in voltage and line configuration, it is assumed that the existing 115 kV line within this segment currently emits corona discharge noise similar to the existing 115 kV line, SCE provided existing corona noise level data to, as presented in Figure D.9-3.
+Furthermore, it is assumed that corona noise generated by this new 115 kV line proposed as part of Route Alternative Option 3 would be identical to that calculated for the Proposed Project as presented in Figure D.9-3.
+Therefore, receptors along this segment would be not be exposed to a permanent increase in ambient noise levels resulting from corona noise over existing conditions.

-Operation of the Route Alternative Option 3 within the new El Casco to Banning subtransmission line Segment 2 (Purple Line shown on Figures C-1 and C-3) SCE would construct the new 115 kV subtransmission line where its existing 115 kV subtransmission line is within existing easements by rebuilding approximately 0.2 miles of existing double-circuit wood poles with double-circuit steel poles.
+Operation of the Route Alternative Option 3 within the new El Casco to Banning subtransmission line Segment 2 (Purple Line shown on Draft EIR Figures C-1 and C-3) SCE would construct the new 115 kV subtransmission line where its existing 115 kV subtransmission line is within existing easements by rebuilding approximately 0.2 miles of existing double-circuit wood poles with double-circuit steel poles.
 From Williams Street, SCE would have to take the line across Interstate 10 freeway (I-10) to Banning Substation.
 As existing 115 kV subtransmission line occurs within this segment, the rebuilding of existing double-circuit wood poles with double-circuit steel poles would not generate a new permanent noise source along this segment of Route Alternative Option 3.